moosemoose22/PhotoBook/README.md

 **Front-end page to view e-book**
-*book2.php--*	The main page of the front end.
-Required URL values: bookID and pageNum.
+*photoBook.php--*	The main page of the front end.
+Required URL value: bookID.
+*clientDataStructures.php--*	The main JavaScript for the front end.

 **Database description file**
 *PhotoBook.sql--*	SQL of all tables used in PhotoBook